MCSManager/Documentation/ops/proxy_https.md

 Go to the `Daemons` tab, you might find connections to remote daemons using `localhost`, `123.x.x.x`, or other domains.
 A reverse proxy for each remote daemon **_must be configured separately_**, so that they all use HTTPS to connect.

 Once configured, replace the original `localhost`, `123.x.x.x`, or `domain.com` with `wss://localhost`, `wss://123.x.x.x`, or `wss://domain.com` respectively.

-Congratulations, you have now successfully enabled HTTPS for your panel :-)